-As we launch Female in Focus 2021, the Chinese-American photographer – one of our 2020 winners – discusses Lunar Geisha, a surrealistic portrait series inspired by the roles imposed on East Asian girls and women
+As we launch Female in Focus 2021, the Chinese-American photographer – who won the award in 2020 – discusses Lunar Geisha, a surrealistic portrait series inspired by the roles imposed on East Asian girls and women

 Michelle Watt was four years old when her family left China for the US.
 Growing up in San Francisco, it would be some years before she began to understand what her mother – a single East Asian woman, who knew no one in her new country – had to endure to carve a space for them there.
 But, as Watt entered the throes of womanhood herself, it hit home.
 For the US, the latest mass shooting in Atlanta – not to mention the skyrocketing of attacks on East Asian people since the outbreak of Covid-19 – is a culmination of anti-East Asian sentiment that has been simmering since the Second World War.
 If it’s not manifesting in outright violence, it is micro-aggressions and stereotypes that permeate daily life – and crucially, it is inextricable from misogyny.